-Big Pocket Baby Pouch Shower Gift {free pattern + tutorial}
+Big Pocket Baby Pouch Shower Gift: free pattern + tutorial

 Handmade gifts are the best, aren’t they?
 Here’s something you can whip up quickly when a friend is having a baby.
 Just toss in a few diapers and wipes and you’ve got the most thoughtful gift at the baby shower!

-This blog post has been converted to an optional PDF that’s optimized for printing.
-Find it here.
-The blog post below is totally free to read, print, and sew!
+This blog post has been converted to anย optionalย PDF thatโs optimized for printing.
+Find itย here.
+The free Big Pocket Baby Clutch Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?

 This project is totally fat quarter friendly too! (although you may need a tiny bit more if your fabric is directional) I used fabrics from the new ‘Snow Day’ collection by Maude Asbury for Blend Fabrics.
 The sleepy polar bears and seals totally made me think of babies and the penguins are just too cute.
 Plus I LOVE that tribal print that I put on the pocket above.
-And I think these would make a darling holiday quilt. 🙂
+And I think these would make a darling holiday quilt. ๐

 Big Pocket Baby Clutch Tutorial